-Sky and Now TV offer a seemingly endless amount of content to enjoy, from the company's own TV series, to Sky Cinema movies, both live and on-demand.
+Sky and its streaming service Now offer a seemingly endless amount of content to enjoy, from the company's own TV series, to Sky Cinema movies, both live and on-demand.

 But what to watch?
-We've picked out what we think are some of the best TV shows and movies on Sky and Now TV right now.
-And we'll be keeping this page updated throughout 2020 as new shows and films arrive on the platform.
+We've picked out what we think are some of the best TV shows and movies on Sky and Now right, er, now.
+And we'll be keeping this page updated throughout the year as new shows and films arrive on the platform.
 Enjoy...

 Stars War: Episode IX – The Rise of Skywalker